-- 1. Complete the PhD online application from Logos website. - 2.
+- 1. Complete the ThM online application from Logos website. - 2.
 Request official transcripts from graduated schools to be sent directly to Admission Office.
 (Concise translation in Chinese or English if needed.) - 3.
-Request official GRE or TOEFL Score sent to Admission Office. - 4.
-Admission is accepted in fall semester.
-For all applicants, the deadline for fall admission is May 15th.
+References from two seminary professors. - 4.
+Request official TOEFL Score sent to Admissions Office (School Code 8548). - 5.
+After a preliminary review of the applications, the Admissions Office will notify eligible applicants for an interview.
+The purpose of the Th.M. interview is to assess the commitment and readiness of the applicant for the study of program.
+In case of logistic difficulties, the applicant may be granted an online video interview.